Linuxfabrik/monitoring-plugins/check-plugins/mysql-replica-status/README.rst

 Checks the replication status of MySQL/MariaDB.
 Logic is taken from `MySQLTuner script <https://github.com/major/MySQLTuner-perl>`_, v1.9.8.

+Hints:

+* On RHEL 7+, the Python MySQL Connector can be installed with ``pip3 install mysql-connector-python``
-Can also be run against standalone servers.
+* Can also be run against standalone servers.
+* Compared to check_mysql / MySQLTuner this check currently:

+    * supports only simple login with username/password (not via SSL/TLS)
+    * does not support a connection via socket

 Fact Sheet